-- 2. Choose Layout→Page Setup→Orientation and then choose Landscape. - 3.
-Choose Table Tools→Layout→Cell Size dialog box launcher 5. - 4.
+- 2. Choose Layout→Page Setup→Orientation and then choose Landscape.
+In this step you used the general document Layout tab on the Ribbon.
+In the next step, you will use the contextual Layout tab that appears for tables. - 3.
+Choose (Table) Layout→Cell Size dialog box launcher. - 4.
 In the Table Properties dialog box, click the Table tab, if necessary.

 - 5. Change Preferred Width to 9" and click OK.
 Adding white space within the cells will add to the table's readability. - 6.
-Choose Table Tools \rightarrow Layout \rightarrow Alignment \rightarrow Cell Margins \square . - 7.
+Choose (Table) Layout→Alignment→Cell Margins. - 7.
 In the Table Options dialog box, change the top and bottom cell margins to 0.05 and click OK. - 8.
 If necessary, position the insertion point in the first row of the table.
 This is the row that will repeat at the top of each page. - 9.
-Choose Table Tools Layout Cell Size dialog box launcher and click the Row tab. - 10.
+Choose (Table) Layout-Cell Size dialog box launcher and click the Row tab. - 10.
 Place a checkmark in the Repeat as header row at the top of each page checkbox and click OK. - 11.
 Scroll down to see the header row at the top of page 2.
 Now you will add a caption to the table. - 12.
-Choose References→Captions→Insert Caption and then click the New Label button toward the bottom of the dialog box. - 13.
+Choose References-Captions-Insert Caption and then click the New Label button toward the bottom of the dialog box. - 13.
 In the New Label dialog box, type Childhood Diseases Seminar Attendees and click OK; click OK again to close the Caption dialog box. - 14.
 Scroll to the bottom of the document to see the caption.
 Captions are typically numbered, but because this is the only table in the document, numbering is not necessary. - 15.
-If necessary, position the insertion point at the end of the caption and then tap Backspace twice to delete the number. - 16.
+If necessary, position the insertion point at the end of the caption and then tap [Backspace] twice to delete the number. - 16.
 Save and close the file; exit Word.